 Labour market regulations, flexibility & digitalisation

 The future prosperity of Japan in an increasingly globalised world hinges on ensuring a highly skilled, diverse and competitive workforce that can support its ageing population and drive its economy.
-Key to this are ongoing policies, now and in a post-COVID-19 world, that allow more flexible approaches to working, greater female participation in the workforce, and new ways of sourcing foreign labour.
+Key to this are ongoing policies, now and in a post-COVID-19 world, that allow more flexible approaches to working, greater female participation in the workforce, new ways of sourcing foreign labour and use of automated processes and artificial intelligence where meaningful and appropriate.
 The EBC strongly urges the Japanese Government to place focus on achieving greater productivity in the workplace and flexibility for both employees and employers.

 - Encourage companies to create ongoing lasting policies, during and well after COVID-19, to allow greater numbers of employees to continue to take advantage of flexible ways of working, including remote working from home, by providing government guidelines to support this.
 Overcoming workplace cultures that place value on physical presence over outcomes gains is a key focus area.